 The RateSetter platform launched in 2010 and offers investors the ability to lend funds in the form of personal, business and property loans.
+The platform has a provision fund designed to cover any unexpected interest and capital losses.
 A large proportion of the portfolio currently relates to personal loans (73% based on 1 Jan 2019 data).

-A brief summary of the RateSetter proposition is presented below along with a more comprehensive review and Q&A underneath.
 If you find my review useful and choose to sign-up after reading, I would really appreciate if you would sign-up via my referral link.
-The cashback offer available when signing up via my referral link is actually better than the offer you can currently get if signing up directly on the RateSetter website.

 RateSetter - Personal, business and property loans.